 Welcome to the Ohio Region’s Instructor Development Page

 The National Ski Patrol (NSP) doesn’t grow patrollers, it builds them.
 Each patroller learns his or her skills from a certified NSP instructor.
 These hardworking instructors are the backbone of all NSP education programs; without them, there would be no patrollers.
 The skills learned in the NSP Instructor Development Program (ID) focus on principles of adult education that are applicable to any field.
 The ID course—a series of presentations, activities and discussion opportunities—is available through a one-day class (sometimes divided into 2 sessions) or our new online version.
-Once completed, instructor candidates move on to the Mentoring Program, an individually planned program administered under guidance of a discipline-specific advisor, which preps them for certification as an NSP instructor.
-The NSP is always seeking talented instructors to deliver its OEC, OET, MTR, Avalanche and ID programs.
+Once completed, instructor candidates move on to the Mentoring Program, an individually planned program administered under the guidance of a discipline-specific advisor, which preps them for certification as an NSP instructor.
+The NSP is always seeking talented instructors to deliver its OEC, OET, MTR, Avalanche, and ID programs.

 The Instructor Development Course